Schools and groups

 Firth Tower Museum offers an interactive education programme that provides an opportunity to engage in 'hands on' activities to gain appreciation of life in New Zealand in the late 1800s and early 1900s.

-The activities are designed by teachers to cover New Zealand curriculum subjects, especially local history.
-We encourage school groups to dress up to help the children get a more intense experience from the day.
-Simple costumes can be made from items found in op shops or at Grandma’s.
-Some ideas are listed below.
+The activities are designed to bring to life the early European settlers in the Matamata area.
+We encourage school groups to dress up to help the children get a more authentic experience from the day.
+Simple costumes can be made from items found in op shops or Grandma’s house, including: